Franklin Graham: Donald Trump

 Graham expressed the same belief after Joe Biden was elected president.
 In an interview with ABC News, Graham said, "God put him in that seat.
 All authority in heaven has been given by God.
 All authority—that means Joe Biden."

 Since the 2016 election, Graham has been a prominent supporter of some of Trump's policies on the U.S. economy, abortion, and religious freedom.
 He strongly opposed the first impeachment of Donald Trump, calling it an "unjust inquisition."
 In a November 21, 2019, interview with Eric Metaxas, Graham suggested opposition to Trump was the work of a "demonic power."
 In December, when Christianity Today magazine, founded by Graham's father Billy, published an editorial calling Trump "profoundly immoral" and supporting his removal from office, Graham responded by saying his father had voted for Trump and saw him as the "man for this hour in history for our nation" and that the magazine was "representing the elitist liberal wing of evangelicalism."
 Graham did not support and expressed dismay about the attack on the U.S. Capitol that took place in January 2021.

 In mid-December 2020, Graham wrote about the first Trump presidency on Facebook, saying that "President Trump will go down in history as one of the great presidents of our nation, bringing peace and prosperity to millions here in the U.S. and around the world."

-In January 2021, Graham compared the ten Republican members of the United States House of Representatives who voted for the second impeachment of Donald Trump Trump to Judas Iscariot, suggesting that the Democrats had promised them "thirty pieces of silver".
+In January 2021, Graham compared the ten Republican members of the United States House of Representatives who voted for the second impeachment of Donald Trump to Judas Iscariot, suggesting that the Democrats had promised them "thirty pieces of silver".

 In 2024, Graham wrote a private letter to President Trump asking him to stop using profanity.
 During the 2024 Republican National Convention, Trump publicly said he was trying to follow Graham's advice to stop swearing.

+In October 2025 Graham wrote a letter to Trump praising him for his peacemaking efforts and outlining God's plan of salvation.